decentraland/documentation-creators/docs/development-guide/2018-02-01-display-a-certified-nft.md

 To open this UI, add the following:

-TODO: update code snippets if this is still athing
+TODO: update code snippets if this is still a thing

 ```ts
 myPictureFrame.addComponent(